magento/devdocs/guides/v2.3/cloud/release-notes/cloud-tools.md

 - {:.new}<!-- MAGECLOUD-2514 -->Updated the logging information returned by the `module:refresh` command.
 Now, you can see a detailed list of enabled modules in the `cloud.log` file.

-- {:.new}<!-- MAGECLOUD-3535 -->Added version compatibility validation between Magento version and installed services, such as Elasticsearch, RabbitMq, Redis, and DB.
-Displays a warning message if the service version is not compatible.
+- {:.new}<!-- MAGECLOUD-3535 -->Improved version compatibility validation and warning notifications for compatibility issues between Magento version and installed services, such as Elasticsearch, RabbitMq, Redis, and DB.

+- {:.new}<!-- MAGECLOUD-4018 -->Updated interactive validations for service compatibility to reflect supported versions for the new {{ site.data.var.ee }} 2.3.3 and 2.2.10 releases.
+See [Service versions]({{ page.baseurl }}/cloud/project/project-conf-files_services.html#service-versions).

 - {:.fix}<!-- MAGECLOUD-3653-->Improved the log message returned when the cron job management process in the deploy phase tries to stop a cron job that has already finished to clarify that this issue is not an error.
 Changed the log level from `INFO` to `DEBUG`.